LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

-### Part B: Create a a DCAF Application that runs the Static Module
+### Part B: Create a DCAF Application that runs the Static Module
 1. Create a new project with the Basic Execution Template
 2. Create a new vi for the UI that looks like figure 2.2
 3. Create a DCAF configuration that maps the state machine to the UI using the UI modules